anrbn/GCP-Attack-Defense/README.md

 If you have any questions regarding any materials in this project, please don't hesitate to reach out to me via [Twitter](https://twitter.com/corvuscr0w) or [LinkedIn](https://www.linkedin.com/in/anrbnds/).
 I'm always happy to help and provide support.
 Additionally, if you come across any issues or mistakes while reading the materials/using the tools, please feel free to submit an issue on the GitHub repository, and I'll work on addressing it as soon as possible.
 Thank you for your support! :)

 ## Updates
 - [x] Tool/gLess - Code to check if user has permission to create and download "Service Account Key"
 - [ ] Tool/gLess - Tool usage
 - [ ] Tool/gLess - Code to enable certain API/Services
+- [ ] Tool/gLess - Code that removes any reliance on "Servicemanagement API" to check if certain APIs are enabled.